getsheked/NHL7Seg/README.md

 First off, thanks for checking this out.
 I dont know whats really happening with this, but in time I hope it can turn into something cool.
 I will add the schematics for assosiated pi and ciruits when I finish them, which will happen sometime.
-No promises
+No promises on when.

 Setup: